Packaged goods: average quantity

 The average requirement rule (packers' rule 1) is most critical when the packing process variability (standard deviation) is always less than 0.5 TNE of the product.

-When the process variability exceeds 0.5 TNE, then target quantity (the amount you set your filling machine to fill each package with) must exceed the declared quantity so as to comply with the three packers' rules.
+When the process variability exceeds 0.5 TNE, then the target quantity (the amount you set your filling machine to fill each package with) must exceed the declared quantity, in order to comply with the three packers' rules.

-If you test fewer than 50 items in a production run then a sampling allowance must be added to the target quantity - that is, increase the fill quantity.
-A production run is the time taken to produce 10,000 packages (with a minimum of one hour and a maximum of one normal day).
-Different products demand differing levels of checking and testing.
+If you test fewer than 50 items in a production run, a sampling allowance must be added to the target quantity - that is, increase the fill quantity.
+A production run is the time taken to produce up to 10,000 packages (within a minimum of one hour and a maximum of one normal day).
+Different products demand differing levels of checking and testing, depending upon their physical attributes; short runs of less than one hour may require increased sampling.

-The guidance notes on the GOV.UK website give an example of setting target quantities and action limits.
+The guidance notes linked to in 'Further information' below give an example of setting target quantities and action limits.

 KEEPING RECORDS